afska/gba-remote-play/README.md

 ### Communication modes

 The GBA supports [several serial communication modes](https://problemkaputt.de/gbatek.htm#gbacommunicationports).
-Depending on what _mode_ you use, the pins behave differently.
+Depending on which _mode_ you use, the pins will behave differently.
 The most common ones are:

 - **Normal Mode**: It's essentially [SPI mode 3](https://en.wikipedia.org/wiki/Serial_Peripheral_Interface), but they call it "Normal mode" here.
 The transfer rate can be either _256Kbit/s_ or _2Mbit/s_, and packets can be 8-bit or 32-bit.
 - **Multiplayer Mode**: What games normally use for multiplayer with up to 4 simultaneous GBAs.
 The maximum transfer rate is _115200bps_ and packets are always 16-bit.
 - **General Purpose Input/Output**: Classic [GPIO](https://en.wikipedia.org/wiki/General-purpose_input/output), used for controlling LEDs, rumble motors, and that kind of stuff.